KennyAwesome/OnTheWayTo.Pro/README.md

 but some may feel free enough to explore it on their own order:

 Version 2:
-1. needs
+1. survival
-2. intuition
+2. needs
 3. peace
 4. good
-5. benevolence
+5. promise
 6. joy
 7. privilege
-8. obsession
+8. procreation
 9. health
 10. harmony
 11. malevolence